ray-project/ray/doc/source/index.md

 1. **Ray Core**--An open-source, Python, general purpose, distributed computing library that enables ML engineers and Python developers to scale Python applications and accelerate machine learning workloads.
 1. **Ray cluster**--A set of worker nodes connected to a common Ray head node.
 Ray clusters can be fixed-size, or they can autoscale up and down according to the resources requested by applications running on the cluster.

-## Ray Core and Ray AIR
+## Ray AIR and Ray Core

-Ray consists of a core distributed runtime and a toolkit of libraries (Ray AIR) for simplifying ML compute:
+Ray consists of a toolkit of libraries (Ray AIR) and a core distributed runtime for simplifying ML compute:

 <img src="images/what-is-ray-padded.svg" alt="what-is-ray">

 &nbsp;

+[Ray AIR](ray-air/getting-started) is focuses on distributed individual and end-to-end machine learning workflows.
+Each of the five native libraries that Ray AIR wraps distributes a specific ML task:
+- [Datasets](data/dataset): Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.
+- [Serve](serve/index): Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.
+- [RLlib](rllib/index): Scalable distributed reinforcement learning workloads that integrate with the other Ray AIR libraries.
+- [Train](train/train): Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.
+- [Tune](tune/index): Scalable hyperparameter tuning to optimize model performance.

 [Ray Core](ray-core/walkthrough) is the foundation that Ray's ML libraries (Ray AIR) and third-party integrations (Ray ecosystem) are built on.
 This library enables Python developers to easily build scalable, distributed systems that can run on a laptop, cluster, cloud or Kubernetes.